 The lease might have specific terms related to one or more tenants leaving before the end of the lease.
 It might provide certain steps that a tenant must follow to ensure that he complies with the terms of the contract he signed.
-For example, it may prescribe a specific penalty the tenant must pay and require advance notice.
-This information might be included in a liquidated damages clause.
+For example, a lease could prescribe a specific penalty the tenant must pay if there is a liquidated damages clause in place.

 Since you can be equally liable for the conduct of other tenants in the unit, you can be subject to an eviction order.
-Eviction can make it more difficult for you to lease a new place.
-It can also have an adverse effect on your credit rating.
+Eviction can make it more difficult for you to lease a new place as well as having an adverse effect on your credit rating.

 Your lease might include a provision that allows you to get a new roommate to take over the financial responsibility of the departing tenant.
 Even without such a provision, your landlord might be amenable to getting a new roommate or subletting the unit.
 However, the landlord likely must approve the tenant the same way that he did with you and your roommate.
 A landlord is required to mitigate damages, meaning that he must make a reasonable attempt to decrease the amount of damages that he has, but this doesn't necessarily mean he has to accept an unacceptable tenant.

 Breaking the lease might result in the loss of a security deposit.
 As explained previously, your roommate's misconduct can also be imputed to you, meaning that moving out before the lease expires, causing damage to the unit or not paying rent can cause you to lose your security deposit.

 - Georgia Legal Aid: Early Termination of a Lease (Answers to Common Questions)